mclumd/baxter-demo/navigation/README.md

 2. Press the power button on the mobility base (located to the left of the status indicator light)
 3. Press the power button on the Samlex-Power DC-AC Inverter (located on Baxter's back)
 4. Power on Baxter (button is located directly above Baxter's rear-left leg)
-5. First, ensure that the computer you're using is connected to the `mcl_avw` network (either thru Ethernet or Wi-Fi)
+5. Ensure that the computer you're using is connected to the `mcl_avw` network (either thru Ethernet or Wi-Fi)
 NOTE: If using WiFi, this network is hidden, so you'll have to search for it manually
 6. Open a terminal and SSH into the mobility base (the password is 'password'):